seeker89/unikernels/README.md

 # unikernels

-> – Unikernels are specialised, single address space machine images constructed by using library operating systems -- wikipedia
+> Unikernels are specialised, single address space machine images constructed by using library operating systems -- [Wikipedia](https://en.wikipedia.org/wiki/Unikernel)

 Unikernels promise lightweight, secure, minimalistic image to boot and run.
 They assume being run in a secure hypervisor, so can do away with a lot of complexity of a modern OS.
 There are two main approaches: